prathamshetty-10/prathamshetty-10/README.md

 # 💫 About Me:
 Hello there!
 I'm Pratham Shetty, and welcome to my GitHub page.
+I'm currently pursuing my B.Tech in Computer Science and Engineering at Manipal Institute of Technology, Manipal, in my final year.

+I recently worked as a Software Development Engineer Intern at Western Digital, where I built C#-based hardware/software abstraction models for HDD components — including a SATA protocol model and contributions to a NAND Controller IP model — working closely with Firmware and Client teams to bridge hardware and software behavior.
+My journey in computer science has been driven by a curiosity about how software can model and interact with real-world systems, from low-level hardware protocols to full-stack applications like HealthHuddle, a patient support platform I built with a practicing psychiatrist, and CRZ, a land regulation app I developed for the Udupi District Deputy Commissioner's Office.

-Currently, I'm pursuing my B.Tech in Computer Science and Engineering at Manipal Institute of Technology, Manipal, in my third year.<br><br>As a passionate computer science student, I am thrilled to be part of this community.
-My journey in computer science has been one of fascination and discovery, driven by a relentless curiosity about technology and its applications in shaping our world.
-From coding algorithms to designing systems, I find joy in exploring the depths of computer science and embrace each opportunity to learn and grow.<br><br>Beyond the digital realm, I enjoy playing basketball, cricket, online games, and drawing.<br><br>I'm excited to connect with fellow computer enthusiasts, exchange ideas, and collaborate on projects that harness the power of technology for positive impact.
+Beyond the digital realm, I enjoy playing basketball, cricket, online games, and drawing.
+I'm excited to connect with fellow computer enthusiasts, exchange ideas, and collaborate on projects that harness the power of technology for positive impact.

 ## 🌐 Socials: